Behaviour

 Can I give my anxious dog human probiotics?

-Ready to support your dog: Discover how targeted nutritional support can enhance your pet's vitality and mood.
-Explore our knowledge hub to learn more about our vet formulated approaches to canine wellbeing.
+Ready to support your dog?
+Discover how targeted nutritional support can complement behavioural work and wider veterinary care.
+Explore our knowledge hub to learn more about our vet-formulated approach to canine wellbeing.

 Get Weekly Vet Tips